tony-zhelonkin/Hobotnica_baySeq_ed/README.md

 - A lot of unuseful information in output.
 - ***filtered_signature*** signature is unrepresentative.
 Perhaps every tool has their own sensitiveness for logFC, p-value etc.
-- Interface for Hobotnica using need to be done.
+- Need to insert Hobotnica scoring functions and part of the pipeline description